luanrv00/tsks/specs.md

 **signin succesfully**
 * saves user on localStorage
-- saves auth token on localStorage
+* saves auth token on localStorage
 * redirects to /tsks

 **renders a link to signup**
 * renders a link to signup
 * redirects to signup when clicking

+### refresh token

+**when refresh token is not valid**
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

+**when refresh token is unauthorized**
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

+**refresh token succesfully**
+- saves auth token on localStorage
+- renders "authentication renewed. please, try again"

 ### tsks